EGI-Federation/documentation/content/en/internal/configuration-database/scopes/_index.md

 ## EGI Scopes

-- To make a Site, Service or ServiceGroup visible to EGI, the resource's 'EGI' scope tag check box must be ticked.
+- To make a Site, Service or ServiceGroup visible to EGI, the resource's 'EGI' scope tag checkbox must be ticked.
 EGI scoped resources are exposed to the central operational tools for monitoring and will appear in the central operations portal.
 - **Un-ticking the EGI checkbox** and selecting the 'Local' scope makes the